Ristela Review: Effectiveness, Ingredients, Cost, and More

-They claim that taking this supplement daily will promote healthy blood flow that leads to better sexual enjoyment over the long run.
+They claim that taking this supplement daily will promote healthy blood flow that leads to better sexual enjoyment in the long run.

-To use, Ristela suggests that you take two tablets once per day at the time of your choosing with a glass of water.
+To use, take two tablets once per day at the time of your choosing with a glass of water.
 The tablets are scored so that you can easily crush them or break them in half if they are difficult to swallow.

 Some people find the supplements upset their stomach, so consider taking it with food to minimize this risk.